mmsaki/nft-trading-analysis/README.md

     * Historical Volume
     * Purchase prices
     * Trends in sales over the recent 1000 transactions
-    * Other transaction data ie. transaction fees paid for all collections
+    * Other transaction data ie. total transaction fees paid for all collections

 ## 2. Hypothesis
 * Should you invest in Azuki, BAYC or Crypto Punks?